OCD and Addiction

 Underlying Links Between OCD and Addiction

-People struggling with obsessive-compulsive disorder experience ongoing emotional pain and fear that often feels overwhelming.
+People struggling with OCD experience ongoing emotional pain and fear that often feels overwhelming.
 While the behaviors that characterize this condition may appear trivial to a non-OCD sufferer, these behaviors actually provide temporary relief from uncomfortable OCD symptoms.
 Unfortunately, the more you engage in these behaviors, the more severe OCD becomes.

 These conditions set the stage for drug and alcohol abuse to take shape.
 The effects of drugs and alcohol provide a temporary, and more pleasurable relief from OCD’s effects, so it can be easy to fall into a pattern of substance abuse over time.
 When this happens, the risk of developing a full-blown addiction increases considerably.